ktotah/ktotah-logo-maker/README.md

 5. You are now ready to run the application or its tests.

 ## Usage
 Launch the application by typing `node index.js` in your terminal within the project directory.
 Follow the prompts to choose your logo's text, text color, shape, and shape color.
-Upon completion, the logo will be saved as an SVG file `logo.svg` in your directory.
+Upon completion, the logo will be saved as`logo.svg` in your project directory.

 ## Video Demonstration and Screenshot
 A video demonstration of the SVG Logo Maker in action can be viewed [here](https://drive.google.com/file/d/170QfgcDx7ouC_nacqulmbwAJCq9Ms6_h/view?usp=sharing).